fjeller/Fjeller.Convenience/nuget_readme.md

 # Fe.Convenience
-A collection of convenience Mehtods and classes, mostly Extension methods, that provide some standard functionality for .NET Applications.
+A collection of convenience Methods and classes, mostly Extension methods, that provide some standard functionality for .NET Applications.

 ## Overview
 This repository contains a collection of extension methods and other classes for common .NET types, designed to simplify development and improve